As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Focusing on the future vs. focusing on the past

-Because this is where we start to get to change management, we focus on the future rather than focusing on the past.
-So instead of "You've done these things wrong a million times" we focus on how they're going to change into the future and we allow them to play a huge role in deciding how they are going to move forward.
+It's better to focus on how they're going to change in the future.
+We allow the rep to play a huge role in deciding how they are going to move forward.

-Again, we're eliciting the greatness out of them, so we have to get buy-in from them.
+We're eliciting the greatness out of them, so we have to get buy-in from them.

 Pipeline 101